5 Top Dividend Stocks to Buy Now

 First Dividend: 2013

 Based in Hamilton, Bermuda, and formed as a spinoff from Brookfield Asset Management in 2013, Brookfield Property Partners is a $70 billion real estate investment trust (REIT) that owns and manages a diversified portfolio of multifamily and commercial real estate properties.
 With an annual distribution hike every year, the trust has increased its annual payout by one-third since its formation six years ago.
-That level of growth corresponds to an average growth rate of 4.7% per year.
-The average annual growth rate over the past three years is even higher, at 5.7%.
+The level of growth corresponds to a 4.6% growth rate when averaged over the last five years.

 Dividend increases and dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.